Asus Eee Pad Transformer TF101

 The Asus Eee Pad Transformer TF101 is a 2-in-1 detachable tablet developed by Asus that runs the Android operating system.
 It is the first tablet in the Asus Transformer Pad series.
 The Eee Pad Transformer features a 10.1 in display, an Nvidia Tegra 2 dual-core chip, 1 GB of RAM, and 16 or 32 GB of storage.
-The tablet initially launched with Android 3.1, nicknamed "Honeycomb", but was updated to support Android 4.0.3.
+The tablet initially launched with Android 3.1, nicknamed "Honeycomb", but was updated to support Android 4.0.3 Ice Cream Sandwich.

 The Eee Pad Transformer was announced at CES 2011, and was made available on 30 March 2011.
 The Transformer design includes an optional docking keyboard.

 History

 In February 2010, Asus announced that it would be producing a tablet PC in its Asus Eee line of products, designed to rival the iPad.
 Semiconductor company Qualcomm had previously displayed an Android-based smartbook manufactured by Asus at Computex, generating interest in a laptop that uses the Android operating system; the device was ultimately scrapped out of concerns that the smartbook market was shrinking.
 In April, further details of a tablet PC in the Asus Eee line emerged, with Asus announcing that the device would support 3G connectivity and would be powered by an ARM processor, followed by reports in July that two models would be produced, running Android instead of Windows Embedded Compact 7.
 Both models were previously showcased at Computex 2010, although the larger model failed to turn on during the presentation, leaving the smaller model on display.

 The Eee Pad Transformer was revealed at CES 2011.